Everything You Need to Know to Get Your Real Estate License in California

 Course Completion: Completion of a course includes taking and passing the course final examination.
 The final examination must be taken no later than the last day of the course enrollment period.

-California state fees to become a real estate salesperson include a $60 exam fee and $245 licensing fee.
+California fees to obtain a real estate salesperson license are $450, which includes a $100 exam fee and $350 licensing fee.

 Examinations are generally administered throughout the state and include locations in San Diego, Los Angeles, Oakland, Fresno, and Sacramento.
 For more information about times and locations, go to the California Department of Real Estate website.